inyukwo1/qgm_decoder/README.md

 Training and Testing is done in the following sequence.

 1. DataLoader loads data (preprocessing data if necessary)
-2. Text-to-SQL model receives data from  DataLoader and preprocess in the batch unit
+2. Text-to-SQL model receives data from  DataLoader and preprocess the data as a batch
-3. Text-to-SQL model predicts SQL
+3. Text-to-SQL model predicts SQL from text
 4. Text-to-SQL model evaluates the result

 ## Requirments